Calindra/nonodo/README.md

 ## Installation

-### Pre-requisites
+### Battery-included

 NoNodo uses the Anvil as the underlying Ethereum node.
-To install Anvil, read the instructions on the [Foundry book](https://book.getfoundry.sh/getting-started/installation).
+For the current version, NoNodo provides a built-in anvil, *we don't use the system foundry*.

 ### Installing from npm